Logical Characterizations of GNNs with Mean Aggregation: Non-Uniform Setting

+\end{enumerate} \end{restatable} Point~2 was proved in \cite{Barcelo2020} in the uniform setting, but only for the special case of truncated ReLU activation.

-The remaining ``$\supseteq$''-inclusions in Theorem~\ref{thm:nonuniformsummary} are those in Point~1.
-We may use a minor variation of the proof in \cite{Barcelo2020}.
+We next treat the second inclusion in Point~3 of Theorem~\ref{thm:nonuniformsummary}, using a minor variation of the proof in \cite{Barcelo2020}.
 Like that proof, our proof even works in the uniform setting. \begin{restatable}{theorem}{lemMLtomaxGNN} $\MoL\subseteq \simple{\maxGNN}$ in the uniform setting.
 This holds for truncated ReLU and ReLU activation. \end{restatable} We do not know whether this can be strengthened to all continuous non-polynomial activation functions.

-We now turn to the ``$\subseteq$''-inclusions in Theorem~\ref{thm:nonuniformsummary}.
+We now turn to the translations from GNNs to logic.
 These also rely on the fact that in the non-uniform setting, a \ac{gnn} can generate only a constant number of different feature vectors, across all input graphs.
-For every feature vector $\bar x$ and every layer $\ell$ of the GNN, we can thus construct a modal logic formula $\varphi^\ell_{\bar x}$ such that the GNN assigns $\bar{x}$ to a vertex $v$ in layer $\ell$ if and only if $G,v \models \varphi_{\bar{x}}^{\ell}$.
+For every feature vector $\bar x$ and every layer $\ell$ of the GNN, we can construct a modal logic formula $\varphi^\ell_{\bar x}$ such that the GNN assigns $\bar{x}$ to a vertex $v$ in layer $\ell$ if and only if $G,v \models \varphi_{\bar{x}}^{\ell}$.
 Depending on the aggregation function of the GNN, the formula $\varphi^\ell_{\bar x}$ needs to describe the distribution of feature vectors at the successors of $v$ computed by level $\ell-1$ in varying degrees of detail.
 For mean, we only need to know the fraction of successors at which each feature vector was computed, and thus the formula can be formulated in \RML.
 For sum, we need exact multiplicities and thus require a \GML formula. \begin{restatable}{theorem}{lemmameangnntormlnonuniformtranslation} In the non-uniform setting, \begin{enumerate}

 \item $\text{\textnormal{\meanGNN}} \subseteq \RML$;

 \item $\text{\textnormal{\sumGNN}} \subseteq \GML$.